dida-do/GeoGrapher/README.md

 # GeoGrapher

-*GeoGrapher* is a Python library for building remote sensing computer vision datasets starting from vector features (e.g. georeferenced coordinates, bounding boxes, or segmentation maks).
-It connects the features and images by a bipartite graph that keeps track of the containment and intersection relations between them making it suited for *object-centric* vision tasks.
+*GeoGrapher* is a Python library for building remote sensing computer vision datasets starting from vector features (e.g. locations or georeferenced bounding boxes or segmentation maks).
+It connects the features and images by a bipartite graph that keeps track of the containment and intersection relations between them making it suited for *object-centric* tasks.
 GeoGrapher also provides highly general and customizable dataset cutting functionality as well as other utility functions.

 # Installation
 This package has two external dependencies:
 - Python 3.8 or newer.
 - The geopandas and rasterio libraries might depend on GDAL base C libraries.